pyquil.quil module

 Resolve all qubit placeholders in the program.

-resolve_qubit_placeholders_with_mapping(qubit_mapping: Dict[QubitPlaceholder, int]) None[source]
+resolve_qubit_placeholders_with_mapping(qubit_mapping: dict[QubitPlaceholder, int]) None[source]

-property waveforms: Dict[str, DefWaveform]
+property waveforms: dict[str, DefWaveform]

 A mapping from waveform names to their corresponding definitions.

-while_do(classical_reg: MemoryReference | MemoryReference | Tuple[str, int] | List[Any] | str, q_program: Program) Program[source]
+while_do(classical_reg: MemoryReference | MemoryReference | tuple[str, int] | list[Any] | str, q_program: Program) Program[source]

-While a classical register at index classical_reg is 1, loop q_program
+While a classical register at index classical_reg is 1, loop q_program.

 Equivalent to the following construction: